-Our PB4L Team consists of our School Principal, Assistant Principal, STIE, Guidance Counsellor and one classroom teacher from Prep and Year 5/6.
+Our PB4L Team consists of our School Principal, Assistant Principal, STIE and Guidance Counsellor.
 This team supports classroom teachers and school officers with daily, consistent positive behaviour management strategies that effectively reinforce our behaviour expectations.

 The St Joachim's PB4L team meet monthly to discuss the Engage Student Support System data and more regularly when teaching staff identify an increase in unproductive behaviours.